Eugomphodus teretidens

 Description

-Original diagnose after White (1931) p.
+Original diagnosis after White (1931) p.
 53 [2532]: A small form of O. cuspidata usually with faint striae at base of inner face of crown; Lateral teeth with small and blunt lateral denticles and smaller and narrower crowns than in O. c. hopei Agassiz.

-Original diagnose after White (1931) p.
+Original diagnosis after White (1931) p.
 53 [2532]: A small form of O. cuspidata usually with faint striae at base of inner face of crown; Lateral teeth with small and blunt lateral denticles and smaller and narrower crowns than in O. c. hopei Agassiz.

 Remarks